nortal/dyngo/README.md

 ```js
 angular.module('myApp', ['dyngo'])
 ```
-3. Obtain a form definition object and the initial data (either load it using $http/$resource, compose it manually in runtime or hard-code it in the source - it's up to you):
+3. Obtain form definition object and initial data (either load it using $http/$resource, compose it manually in runtime or hard-code it in the source - it's up to you):
 ```js
 var formStructure = {components: [{id: "firstName", type: "textInput"}], translations: {}};
 $scope.data = {firstName: "John Doe"};